 Step 1: Open the Store app by typing Store in Start menu or taskbar search box and then pressing Enter key.

-Step 2: Once the Store is launched, click on the user icon next to the search box and then click Payment options.
+Step 2: Once the Store is launched, click on the three dots icon and then click Payment options.

-If you haven’t signed in to the Store already, please sign in to the Store app by clicking on the user icon, clicking Sign in option, and then entering your Microsoft account details.
+If you haven’t signed in to the Store already, please sign in to the Store app by clicking on the user icon, clicking the Sign-in option, and then entering your Microsoft account details.
 Note that the credit card information is actually attached to your Microsoft account and is not stored on your PC.

-Step 3: This will open Payment options page in your default web browser.
-If you’re asked to enter your Microsoft account password, please key in the same to see the Payment options page.
+Step 3: This will open the Payment options page in your default web browser.
+If you’re asked to enter your Microsoft account password or Windows 10 PC password or PIN, please key in the same to see the Payment options page.

 Step 4: On the Payment options page, you can see the last four digits of your credit card, and other information such as expiry date, and billing address.
 There is also an option to edit the saved credit card information.

-To remove saved credit card information, click the link labelled Remove.
+To remove saved credit card information, click the link labeled Remove.

 Step 5: Clicking the Remove link will open the following confirmation page where you need to click Yes, remove button to delete saved credit card information from your Microsoft account as well as Windows Store in Windows 10.